gopro/OpenGoPro/docs/tutorials/_bash-tutorials/tutorial.md

 Device DF:34:ED:D1:DA:E8 GoPro 0456
 ```

+{% tip %}
-{% tip It is now no longer necessary to pair on subsequent connections. %}
+It is now no longer necessary to pair on subsequent connections.
+{% endtip %}

 ## Enable Notifications